LMSYS Chatbot Arena: Live and Community-Driven LLM Evaluation

 If while we test an unreleased model, that model is publicly released, we immediately switch to the publicly released model evaluation process.

-To ensure the leaderboard correctly reflects model rankings over time, we rely on live comparisons between models.
-We may retire models from the leaderboard that are no longer online after a certain time period.
+To ensure the leaderboard accurately reflects model rankings, we rely on live comparisons between models.
+Hence, we may deprecate models from the leaderboard one month after they are no longer available online or publicly accessible.

 Sharing data with the community: We will periodically share data with the community.
 In particular, we will periodically share 20% of the arena vote data we have collected including the prompts, the answers, the identity of the model providing each answer (if the model is or has been on the leaderboard), and the votes.
 For the models we collected votes for but have never been on the leaderboard, we will still release data but we will label the model as "anonymous".